vaskort/recipe-application/NOTES.md

+## Technologies used
+React JS, Redux, Sass, Webpack

 ## About CSS

-I used SASS for this project though I can work comfortably with LESS, I have a preference to SASS though for some reason
+I used SASS for this project though I can work comfortably with LESS as well.

-Maybe I overdid it with separating everything (see _variables.scss file), just wanted to show how I would structure a project from the beginning so it would be easier to scale and maintain later on
+Maybe I overdid it with separating everything (see _variables.scss file), just wanted to show how I would structure a project from the beginning so it would be easier to scale and maintain later on.

-Moreover, I decided not to use Bootstrap or Foundation
+Moreover, I decided not to use Bootstrap or Foundation and apply some minimal styling myself.

 ## About bundling CSS and JS